gui2de/econ490-fall22/_Week5/group4/README.md

 run program.do

 ## Using the Program
-Run `graphsum sysdata var1 var2`, replacing `sysdata` with the name of the system data, `var1` with the dependent variable, and `var2` with the independent variable.
+Run `graphsum sysdata var1 var2`, replacing `sysdata` with the name of the system data (use the command: "sysuse dir" to browse applicable datasets), `var1` with the dependent variable, and `var2` with the independent variable.

 ## Graphs and Matrices
 The scatter plot with a fitted line is saved as `sysdata_scatter_var1_var2.gph`.